 The basic set up for the Poor Man’s Covered Call is to buy an in-the-money long call in a farther outdated cycle and simultaneously sell an out of the money short call in a closer expiration cycle.
 The trade is put on for a debit with the short call reducing the cost of the long option.

 In order to effectively set up this strategy, you must check the extrinsic value of the long dated in-the-money option.
 We do this to ensure the near-term short option we sell has greater extrinsic than the long-term option.
-In addition, we make sure we don’t pay more than 75% for the width of the strikes.
+In addition, we make sure we don’t pay more for the trade than 75% of the width of the strikes.

 If the concept of extrinsic value is a little fuzzy, you can check out my post on the subject here.
 I realize it does seem that under one rock is another smaller rock that needs exploring.
 But that is part of the enjoyment of options trading.
 Anyone can buy a stock and hope it will go up.